aodnoralov/Andrew-Odnoralov-Portfolio/README.md

 To access code (no data CSVs) and PowerPoint of Syracuse student-athlete tutoring session analysis, click this link: https://github.com/aodnoralov/Syracuse-Student-Athlete-Tutoring-Session-Analysis

+For Sample of Full Court Analytics Visualizations Code, see Full Court Analytics Charts.Rmd

 For R Project of MLB Stat Ratios vs Playoff Win Percentage, see the MLB Stat Ratios .Rmd file.

 For R Project of MLB Bat Speed and Swing Length Characteristics, see the Statcast Bat Tracking .Rmd file.